Kikaijima: History

 As a result of Satsuma Domain's conquest of the Ryūkyū Kingdom of 1609, Kikaijima fell under the direct control of Satsuma.
 After the Meiji Restoration it was incorporated into Ōsumi Province and later became part of Kagoshima Prefecture.
 Following World War II, although with the other Amami Islands, it was occupied by the United States until 1953, at which time it reverted to the control of Japan.

+In 2018 resident Nabi Tajima, the last remaining person known to have been born in the 19th century, died in a local medical facility.

 Transportation

 Kikaijima is connected by regular ferry service to Kagoshima, Amami-Oshima and various of the Amami islands.

 Kikai Airport connects the island with Amami-Oshima and Kagoshima by air.

 Economy

 The economy of the island is based on agriculture (primarily sugar cane and citrus fruits) as well as commercial fishing.
 Seasonal tourism also plays a role in the local economy.
 Industry is limited to sugar refining and Shōchū production.

 Strategic location

 The Japanese Maritime Self-Defense Force maintains an important SIGINT station on the island, which includes a large Circularly Disposed Antenna Array.
 The station was opened in 2006, and is considered a vital component of the MSDF's JOSIS (JMSDF Ocean Surveillance Information System).